top of page

 How Do I Book?

-First things first, book a consultation on the Book With Bee tab.
-Once you have completed the consultation with the Doulas and felt like the meeting was a good fit for you both, in your email you will find a message titled 'Bee The Doula Intake Forms' or 'Student Doula Intake Forms' that contains the contracts (Jot Form Links) for you to sign to begin the booking process!
+Once you have completed the consultation with the Doulas or Montrices and felt like the meeting was a good fit for you both, in your email you will find a message titled 'Bee The Doula Intake Forms' or 'Student Doula Intake Forms' that contains the contracts (Jot Form Links) for you to sign to begin the booking process!
 Once the contracts are signed, the invoice will be created via Square and sent to your email so that you may submit your 25% deposit and future payments.
 Once the deposit is submitted, then you're officially a Bee The Doula client and will be receiving a welcome email!

 What is a Doula?

 By definition a doula is a trained companion who is not a healthcare professional & who supports another individual through a significant health-related experience, such as childbirth, miscarriage, induced abortion or stillbirth, or non-reproductive experiences such as dying (Wiki).
 The word doula comes from the Greek word doulÄ“ which means female slave.
 Those probably aren’t the nicest sounding words when you put it that way, but in a way, the meaning aligns with the purpose when you dive deeper.
 Doulas can also be known as labor assistant or birthing coaches.
 A doula, now in Bee The Doula's opinion, is someone provides a supportive service, and in this act of service the doula provides education, recommendations, guidance and most importantly support that caters to each individual client.
+There are also different types of doulas!
+Such as, Postpartum Doulas, Miscarriage/Abortion Doulas, Fertility Doulas, Death Doulas, and Sex Doulas!
+Do some research!
+We have some of these types on our team!

 Why do I need a Doula?